-Regardless of your customer onboarding strategy, it’s vital for your SaaS business to know how users progress throughout the onboarding process such that you can understand how your onboarding process is working and how to be proactive against potential issues.
-Monitoring your onboarding efforts will also help you improve it over time and evaluate the efforts of your customer success team.
+Regardless of your customer onboarding strategy, it’s vital for your SaaS business to know how users progress throughout the onboarding process so you can understand how your onboarding process is working and how to be proactive against potential issues.
+Monitoring customer onboarding metrics will also help you improve over time and evaluate the efforts of your customer success team.
 In this section, we review some success metrics you can use for that purpose.

 Particularly during the onboarding phase, knowing how often users are logging in is valuable to ensure that they are committed to learning how to use your product.
 Users who frequently sign into your product are surely getting the most of your platform and receive greater value from working with your application.
 But if login activity is low, it may mean that they do not perceive how your features can help them achieve their business goals, making them more likely to churn.

 This metric measures how many features users are successfully working with on average.
 Feature adoption should go up during onboarding as your customers learn about your product and its capabilities.
 If feature adoption is low or stagnating, this could mean users need a little extra help to get started or that some functionality is irrelevant to them in its current form.

 Usage is slightly different than adoption as it does not just look at whether users have worked with a feature, but how frequently they have done so.
 High usage indicates which aspects of your product are particularly valuable to customers and represent strengths for your SaaS business overall.
 This data can inform your onboarding strategy, especially if you are using an industry-based segmentation approach.